Requiem (Goat album)

 Requiem is the third studio album by the Swedish experimental fusion band Goat, released on October 7, 2016 on Rocket Recordings.
 It was self-produced by the band and recorded at Parkeringshuset Studio.

 Reception

 Requiem received positive reviews upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 75, based on 20 reviews, indicating "generally favourable" reviews.

+Track listing

+The lyrics of "Union of Sun and Moon" are from the Tibetan Buddhist tantra Union of the Sun and Moon.